jpmorganchase/modular/docs/package-types/esm-view.md

 but they are rewritten to a [configurable ESM CDN](../esm-views/esm-cdn.md) that serves them as ES modules on the fly.

+## Supported features

+ESM views support a subset of [Create React App](https://create-react-app.dev/) features that make sense in a monorepo context for a type of application that can be loaded at runtime.
+See [this page](../concepts/supported-cra.md) for a detailed list of supported features.

 ## Build

 To [build](../commands/build.md) your ESM View for deployment, run: